 Faina always seems to me in distress at being ignored or rejected by whichever Prince Charming she is interested in at the time.
 We comfort each other in our shared suffering.
 We promised each other that, should either of us get married and/or have children, we will never live more than a short walk away from each other.
 A more wonderful sister I cannot imagine.

 The restaurant scene was part of a television shoot for Japan in 2015.

 Faina is named after the character in the 2012 novel The Snow Child, by Eowyn Ivey.
 See Snow devils in Alaska, my review of the book (link farther down).

 I said to one magazine team that, according to rumour, the Russians were bumping off attractive women living alone, plasticising their bodies, and selling them as life-size dolls.
 This was met by sideways glances and nervous laughter…

 Thermoplastic (TPE) dolls are less expensive, but more fragile, than silicone rubber dolls.

-Unlike a real daughter, Eleanor will never leave home and be swept off her feet by a young soldier.
-There will be no fairy-tale wedding for her on a bright Saturday in March at the priory.
+Unlike a real daughter, Eleanor will never leave home and be swept off her feet by a daring young fellow.
+There will be no fairy-tale wedding for her at the priory.
 She will never leave me.

 Angela is one of the teachers here at Stepford-on-Sea Finishing School for Girls, from which no girl has ever graduated, and no teacher has ever left, retired, or taken maternity leave.